sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 We are working to fully implement the WebDAV extensions as documented in the RFC.

-In this section, we document what is currently implemented on the server-side.
+In this section, we document what is currently implemented server-side.
 Anything that is not documented here can be considered as not yet implemented.
 Get in contact with us if you want a WebDAV feature which is not yet implemented.